Ankur05103/plant-village-CBIR/README.md

 - `extraction.ipynb`: Jupyter notebook for feature extraction.
 - `extraction_backup.py`: Script for feature extraction.
 - `query.ipynb`: Jupyter notebook for querying the dataset.
+- `query_backup.py`: Functions for displaying images and finding similarities.
+- `cbir_app.py`: Streamlit app for querying and displaying results.
 - `requirements.txt`: Lists the dependencies required for the project.

 ## Installation